-Whether you are a new or continuing student at Meridian, we hope that the information in this handbook will help guide you through a successful 2022-23 school year.
-The faculty and support staff is pleased to have you as a part of our educational program and activities.
-As a contributing member of our "Mustang Family", it is YOUR RESPONSIBILITY to read and understand the necessary school guidelines and procedures set forth in this handbook to help make Meridian an efficient, safe, and productive environment.
+Whether you are a new or continuing student at Meridian, we hope that the information in this handbook will help guide you through a successful 2023-2024 school year.
+The faculty and support staff are pleased to have you as a part of our educational program and activities.
+As a contributing member of our "Mustang Family", it is your responsibility to read and understand the necessary school guidelines and procedures set forth in this handbook to help make Meridian an efficient, safe, and productive environment.

 When questions arise, please remember that the teaching staff, support staff, counselor, and the administration are here to assist you.
-Parents and students alike are always welcome to contact school personnel for needed assistance at 402-446-7265.
+Parents and students alike are always welcome to contact school personnel for needed assistance.
 The entire staff is looking forward to the opportunity to work with you and encourage you to strive for personal excellence and growth this year at Meridian.